In this blog, we will learn How to process billions of records using Azure Data Factory, Data Lake and Databricks.

 Each step mentioned here will be explained in detail in subsequent articles.

-We are having billions of audit data in Azure table storage and want to generate a high-level report so that the management team can take some important decision.
+We are having billions of audit data in Azure table storage and want to generate a high-level report so that the management team can take some important decisions.

 We tried different approaches to solve the problem.

 Export Azure table storage data into a CSV file and perform a reporting using Excel.

 Excel won’t hold more than the 1 million lines of data.

 Migrated data to SQL server to process billions of records.

 The SQL Server couldn’t handle large data processing and a simple query on it took more than 2.5 – 3 hours to execute.

 Directly connect Power BI to Azure table Storage.